You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 It is simpler to write in French than in German.
 But French has tricky pronunciation and articulation rules compared to German.

-Most learners can learn French online at the beginner’s level and on their own using various websites and French language apps.
+Most learners can learn French online at the beginner’s level and independently using various websites and French language apps.

 Most students need to work hard to enhance their speaking and listening skills.
 The alphabet is standard.
 In time, you will notice unique sounds, symbols, and grammar rules, such as complex cases, as you study.